ornelles/ddpcr/README.md

 After ensuring the packages have been installed, a sample work flow is illustrated below.
 The sample data are from a demo run at Wake Forest University on December 4, 2017.

 ```
-## select one CSV files exported from QuantaSoft and load phenotype data
+## select one CSV file within the directory of files exported by QuantaSoft
   fd <- system.file("extdata",
     "20171204_DEMO_ORNELLES_A01_Amplitude.csv", package = "ddpcr")

+## load phenotype data, here as a data frame named 'pd'
   data(pd)  # load phenotype data frame

 ## read data, merge with phenotype data, determine cutoff and score